Japanese Patterns of Design

 Sacred Mountains – Shugendo

-From ancient times, Japanese has been believed that the mountains were sacred and once one enters there, which meant they entered the world of Kami (deities) and ghosts.
+From ancient times, the Japanese believed that the mountains were sacred, and once one entered them, one entered the world of Kami (deities) and ghosts.

-In the Shugendo several mountains are considered to be sacred spots such as Kumano in Kishu area, Mt.
+In the Shugendo, several mountains are considered sacred spots, such as Kumano in the Kishu area, Mt.
 Kinpusen in Nara, and Dewa Sanzan (three mountains) in Yamagata.

 En no Gyoja – Shugendo